Frequently Asked Questions

 IMPORTANT!
-For all 8th to 9th grade students, an application must be submitted to be considered for placement to a magnet or choice high school.
-All criteria must be met to be eligible for placement to a Magnet or Choice High School.
-8th grade Magnet Middle School graduates are not guaranteed placement into the continuing themed Magnet or Choice High School if the eligibility criteria for that school is not met.
+For all 8th to 9th grade students, an application must be submitted to be considered for placement to a Magnet High School.
+All school established criteria must be met to be eligible for placement to a Magnet High School.
+8th grade Magnet Middle School graduates are not guaranteed placement into the continuing themed Magnet High School if the Placement Eligibility criteria for that school is not met.

-My child attends or was accepted into a magnet school, but I want a transfer to a different magnet school next year.
+My child attends or was accepted into a magnet school this year, but I want a transfer to a different magnet school next year.
 What do I do?

-Currently enrolled Magnet and Choice schools students are the last group considered for placement into other Magnet and Choice Schools, including grade 2 and grade 5 students matriculating out of their current Magnet School who are attempting to gain placement for the next school level at a non-continuity feeder pattern site.
+Currently enrolled Magnet Schools students are the last group considered for placement into other Magnet Schools, including grade 2 and grade 5 students matriculating out of their current Magnet School who are attempting to gain placement for the next school level at a non-continuity feeder pattern site.
 Students determined eligible for SLPS District Gifted Programs who attend SLPS General Education Magnet Schools or SLPS Neighborhood Schools are not given Continuity Placement Priority into Gifted Program Magnet Schools.

-Parents wishing for their child to attend one of the Gifted Education Program Magnet Schools must apply and be considered in the lottery with the priority assigned as a student currently enrolled in a magnet or choice school.
+Parents of current General Education Program Magnet Schools students wishing for their child to attend one of the Gifted Education Program Magnet Schools must apply and be considered in the lottery with the priority assigned as a student currently enrolled in a magnet or choice school.

-All requests for transfer to any SLPS Magnet or Choice School are subject to the application and placement procedures and deadlines as for any applicant requesting placement into an SLPS Magnet or Choice School.
+All requests for transfer to any SLPS Magnet School are subject to the application and placement procedures and deadlines as for any applicant requesting placement into an SLPS Magnet School.

-2019-20 school year high school transfer requests desired after April 15, 2019 and before June 28, 2019 must be submitted with a written release from the 2019-20 School Year projected SLPS high school principal.
-Transfer requests for students projected to attend one SLPS Magnet, Choice or Neighborhood/Comprehensive High School to another SLPS Magnet, Choice or Neighborhood/ Comprehensive High School will not be granted after June 28, 2019 for the 2019-20 School Year.
+2023-24 school year high school transfer requests desired after April 15, 2023 and before June 30, 2023 must be submitted with a written release from the 2023-24 School Year projected SLPS high school principal.
+Transfer requests for students projected to attend one SLPS Magnet or Neighborhood/Comprehensive High School to another SLPS Magnet or Neighborhood/Comprehensive High School will not be granted after June 30, 2023 for the 2023-24 School Year.